CSC-2053-100-Fall25/homework6-python/README.md

 - Make sure you've implemented the function (not just `pass`)
 - Check that your return statement is inside the function
 - Verify your function name matches exactly

----

-## 📅 Timeline Suggestion

-- **Day 1-2:** Complete required functions 1-3
-- **Day 3-4:** Complete required functions 4-5
-- **Day 5:** Create custom functions
-- **Day 6:** Test everything, add comments, submit

-Don't rush - take time to understand each problem!

----

-## 🎉 After You Submit

-This homework prepares you for:
-- More complex Python projects
-- Data analysis with pandas
-- Working with real datasets
-- Building full applications

-Keep your notebook - you'll reference these concepts throughout the course!

----

-**Questions?** Post in the discussion forum or come to office hours!

 **Good luck!** 🎷🏀🦅